 Yuichi Hirako Japan, b.
 1982

-Yuichi Hirako has generally worked on creating paintings, sculptures, and installations on the topic of coexistence between plants, nature, and humans, and the question of the ambiguous relationship that emerges.
-The forest, which is the heart of nature’s circulation system and provides creature comforts to animals and plants, is regarded as a kind of sacred place in Japan.
-The hybrid character resembling the human shape is portrayed as leisurely spending its days living a harmonious life with other living thingsin the forest.
-Yuichi’s work reflects his connection to the perspective of Deep ecology, which views all nature as one unified whole concept, and explores the prospect of artwork to go beyond displaying aesthetic value of the piece itself to become a medium for expressing an artist’s unique sentiments.
+Yuichi Hirako’s practice has encompassed paintings, sculptures, and installations on the topic of coexistence between plants, nature, and humans, and more discourses on their ambiguous relationship.
+The forest, which is the heart of nature’s circulation system and provides shelter to animals and plants, is regarded as a kind of sacred place in Japan.
+The hybrid character resembling the human shape is portrayed as a figure who leisurely spends its days living a harmonious life with other creatures in the forest.
+Hirako’s work reflects his connection to the perspective of Deep ecology, which views all organisms as one unified whole concept, and explores the prospect of artwork as a medium for manifesting an artist’s unique sentiments instead of simply displaying an aesthetic value.

 Yuichi HirakoMount Mariana 13 August - 16 September 2021Gallery Baton is pleased to announce, Mount Mariana, a solo exhibition by Yuichi Hirako (b.
 1982) from 13th August to 16th September.
 Since Cygnus Loop—a group exhibition in 2019, it is the first solo exhibition at Gallery Baton by the artist who has gained growing international recognition by dealing with significant issues related to human and nature, environment and coexistence with his own styles full of metaphors and symbols through his authentic hybrid-figurations.